Jither/Jint.DebuggerExample/NOTES.md

 __How it should be:__ Jint should provide a method to find valid break locations - and locate the valid break location nearest to a location given by the user.
 Jint.ExampleDebugger has an example implementation of such a method, but since Jint decides what constitutes a valid break location, it should probably also be Jint's job to make those locations easy to determine for the user.

 ## Events
 The bulk of interfacing with `DebugHandler` happens through its events.
-For each execution point, `DebugHandler` triggers an event.

-__How it is now:__ ... except when `StepMode = None`.
-There are currently two events: `Step` is triggered at each eligible step when stepping. `Break` is triggered when `StepMode = None` (or while e.g. stepping over or out), and the interpreter reaches a breakpoint or `debugger` statement.
-Other steps that are reached while `StepMode = None` will *not* trigger an event.

-__How it should be:__ Three events - but they could - and should probably - be collapsed into being a single `Step` event, with a `Reason` parameter.
+For each execution point, `DebugHandler` triggers one (and only one) of the events `Step`, `Break` or `Skip`. `Break` is used for both breakpoints and `debugger` statements - the exact reason for the event triggering can be determined through the `PauseType` that's set when the event is triggered.

-Let's define two states for the execution: "stepping" and "running":
+To see how the type of event is determined, let's define two states for the execution: "stepping" and "running":

 * "stepping": when `StepMode = Into/Over/Out` and the next step is reached.
 * "running" when `StepMode = None` *or* when `StepMode = Over/Out` and the next step hasn't been reached yet.

-Then the reason given by the `Step` event would be:
+Then the type of event is determined thus:

 * `Step` - when stepping.
 * `BreakPoint` - when reaching an active breakpoint while running.
 * `DebuggerStatement` - when reaching a debugger statement while running.
 * `Skip` - all other cases - i.e. while running, but we're not at a breakpoint or debugger statement.

-Note that `BreakPoint` and `DebuggerStatement` are only triggered while running.
-Stepping to an execution point that has a breakpoint or debugger statement will only trigger `Step` (because the reason for the event isn't the breakpoint, but simply that we stepped to the execution point).
+Note that `BreakPoint` and `DebuggerStatement` are only triggered while running. *Stepping* to an execution point that has a breakpoint or debugger statement will only trigger `Step`, because the reason for the event isn't the breakpoint, but simply that we stepped to the execution point.

+Some things to note:

 The only difference between these events is the reason - which may be used by the debugger implementation to make decisions on UI etc. All of the events have access to the same data from the `DebugHandler` - current node, the current breakpoint (even if it wasn't the reason for the event triggering), the call stack, etc.

 `Step` still has access to the breakpoint, even when it wasn't the breakpoint that triggered the event.
 This is useful for e.g. log points (which, depending on implementation, would still need to log even when stepping through the log point location), or breakpoints with hit count (which, again, would still need to increment the hit counter even when stepping through the breakpoint location).

 There are a few use cases for the `Skip` event, e.g. responding to the user clicking `Pause` or `Stop` in a debugger while the script is running.
-When running, only `BreakPoint`/`DebuggerStatement` and `Skip` events will be called.
+Remember that when running, only `BreakPoint`/`DebuggerStatement` and `Skip` events will be called - so the only way to respond to user interaction when there's no `debugger` statement or breakpoint is through the `Skip` event.
 In most other cases, `Skip` events should result in no action from the debugger.

 ## Information and methods available in event handlers